malcolmxsc/k8s-monitoring-stack/README.md

 **Finding traces from logs:**
 1. Go to Grafana → Explore → Loki
-2. Run a log query
+2. Run a log query and expand an entry
-3. Click on any log entry
+3. Copy a `traceId` value and open Grafana → Explore → Tempo
-4. Click the **Tempo** link/button next to the `traceId` field
+4. Paste the `traceId` to view the end‑to‑end trace
-5. View the full distributed trace with spans

 ### Metrics (Grafana → Explore → Prometheus)